estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL/PostgreSQL.md

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-postgres:dev`](https://github.com/estuary/connectors/pkgs/container/source-postgres) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

+For managed PostgreSQL insteances that do not support logical replication, we offer a [PostgreSQL Batch Connector](./postgres-batch/) as an alternative.

 ## Supported versions and platforms

 This connector supports PostgreSQL versions 10.0 and later on major cloud platforms, as well as self-hosted instances.